mootools/mootools-core/Docs/Element/Element.Event.md

 	myElement.addEvent('click': function(){ alert('clicked again'); });
 	myElement.addEvent('click': function(){ alert('clicked and again :('); });
-	// addEvent will keep appending each function.
-Unfortunately for the visitors, that'll be three alerts they'll receive.
+	//addEvent will keep appending each function.

-	myElement.removeEvents('click'); //ahhh saved the visitor's finger.
+	//Unfortunately for the visitor, that'll be three alerts they'll have to click on. myElement.removeEvents('click'); // This saves the visitor's finger by removing every click event.

 ###	Notes: